xililo/flash-popup-widget/README.md

 ```php
   echo FlashPopupWidget::widget();
 ```
-This will render the FlashPopupWidget and display the session flashes as div elements with appropriate CSS classes.
-It will also trigger the popups based on the flash types.
+This will render the FlashPopupWidget popups based on the flash types.